🇯🇵 日本語 | 🇺🇸 English

 printf("%d", x); // ← error reported here

-Rule of thumb: always check the line before the error line, not just the error line!
+Rule of thumb: Always check the line before the error line, not just the error line itself.

 error: expected ')' before ';' token

 Cause: Mismatched parentheses ().
-Count the closing parens.
+Count the closing ones carefully.

 printf("x=%d\n", x; // ← missing )